 "I don't think it's a pullback.
 It's a little bit of change," the president said.

-Asked whether he retained confidence Ms Noem, whose role in the crisis brought calls for her dismissal or impeachment from leading Democrats on Capitol Hill, President Trump said: "I do."
+Asked whether he retained confidence in Ms Noem, whose role in the crisis brought calls for her dismissal or impeachment from leading Democrats on Capitol Hill, President Trump said: "I do."

 The president met with Ms Noem, at her request, for two hours in the Oval Office on Monday evening, a source briefed on the matter confirmed.